Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Advantages of Bayesian methods for deep learning

-Furthermore, the No-free-lunch theorem for machine learning \cite{nofreelunch} can be interpreted as saying that any supervised learning algorithm includes some kind of implicit prior (while this interpretation is more philosophical than mathematical, and thus subject to discussion).
-Bayesian methods, when used correctly, will at least make the prior explicit.
-Now, if \textbf{integrating prior knowledge} seems hard with tools that are basically black boxes, it is not impossible.
-In Bayesian deep learning, priors are often considered as soft constraints, like regularization.
-Most regularization methods already used for point estimate neural networks can be understood from a Bayesian perspective as setting a prior, as demonstrated in Section~\ref{sec:reg-prior}.
-Moreover, previously learned posterior can be recycled as prior when new data becomes available.
-This makes Bayesian neural networks a valuable tool for online learning \cite{opper1998bayesian}.
+\textbf{Third}, the no-free-lunch theorem for machine learning \cite{nofreelunch} can be interpreted as stating that any supervised learning algorithm includes some implicit prior.
+Bayesian methods, when used correctly, will at least make the prior explicit. \textbf{Integrating prior knowledge} into ANNs, which work as black boxes, is difficult but not impossible.
+In Bayesian deep learning, priors are often considered as soft constraints, analogous to regularization, or data transformations such as data augmentation in traditional deep learning; see Section~\ref{sec:prior}.
+Most regularization methods used for point estimate neural networks can be understood from a Bayesian perspective as setting a prior; see Section~\ref{sec:reg-prior}.

-Last but not least, the Bayesian paradigm enables \textbf{the analysis of learning methods} and draws links between them.
-Some methods initially not presented as Bayesian can be \textbf{implicitly understood} as being approximate Bayesian, like regularization (Sec.\ref{sec:reg-prior}) or ensembling (Sec.\ref{sec::approx::SGDD::VI}).
-This, in turn, supports the understanding of why certain methods that are easier to use than a strict application of the Bayesian algorithms can still give meaningful results from a Bayesian perspective.
-In fact, most Bayesian neural network architectures used in practice rely on methods that are approximately or implicitly Bayesian (Sec.\ref{sec::approx}), because the exact algorithms are often too expensive.
-The Bayesian paradigm also provides a systematic framework to design new learning and regularization strategies, even for point-estimate models.
+\textbf{Finally}, the Bayesian paradigm enables \textbf{the analysis of learning methods}.
+A number of those methods initially not presented as Bayesian can be \textbf{implicitly understood} as being approximate Bayesian, \eg regularization (Section~\ref{sec:reg-prior}) or ensembling (Section~\ref{sec::approx::SGDD::VI}).
+In fact, most of the BNNs used in practice rely on methods that are approximately or implicitly Bayesian (Section~\ref{sec::approx}) since the exact algorithms are computationally too expensive.
+The Bayesian paradigm also provides a systematic framework to design new learning and regularization strategies, even for point estimate models.